youtube/cobalt/src/docker/docsite/README.md

-# How It Works
+# How To Use
-A Docker container will be launched that will update the cobalt.dev source files in the Cobalt repository specified by `$COBALT_SRC`, which must be set, and it will locally host the updated cobalt.dev on port `4000`.
+A docker container will be launched that will update the cobalt.dev source files in the Cobalt repository specified by the environment variable `COBALT_SRC` or the current working directory, which should be the root of the Cobalt repository, if that environment variable is not set.

+When the `docsite` service is run, the container will then host the updated cobalt.dev site locally on port `4000`.

+When the `docsite-build-only` service is run, the container will build and output the site content in the directory `out/deploy/www` at the root of the Cobalt directory, and copy the app.yaml deployable into `out/deploy`.

+# How To Run
+docker-compose build --build-arg UID=$(id -u) --build-arg GID=$(id -g) SERVICE

+docker-compose up SERVICE

+# Notes

 A separate docker-compose.yml was created due to the root docker-compose.yml being unable to locate the Gemfile in the Docker build context.